 - Even though machines respect the minimum hardware requirements, Microsoft's utility sends an error message.

-- The secret lies in having a TPM 2.0 on the motherboard which is enabled.
+- The secret lies in having a TPM 2.0 on the motherboard and a BIOS setting that needs to be enabled.

 Sadly, this happens even for machines that truly respect the minimum system requirements asked by Microsoft.

 The error message will also appear as This PC will not run Windows 11 after scanning when you are actually browsing with your machine on Microsoft’s official system requirements page.

 We’ve checked this as well on a cutting-edge Dell XPS 17 machine, with monster system requirements, and we can say that the reports are valid.